Magalii/ControlledBias/README.md

     - pandas
     - numpy
 - A minimum of 16GB RAM
-- Around 74Gb of disk space to store the results
+- Around 7,5Gb of disk space to store some intermediate results.
+The amount of intermediate results saved can be adjusted in run_expe.py

 ## Aditionnal results